dmvdbrugge/dynamic-components/README.md

 As there are no releases yet, don't leave out the last argument.

 ## Background
-[csv2qif](https://github.com/dmvdbrugge/csv2qif) was a happy little commandline tool, until I stumbled upon the PHP UI extension.
+[csv2qif](https://github.com/dmvdbrugge/csv2qif) was a happy little commandline tool, until I stumbled upon the [PHP UI extension](https://secure.php.net/manual/en/book.ui.php) ([source](https://github.com/krakjoe/ui)).
 Coming from a web-background, where callbacks are flowing freely, the idea of hardcoding every button, dropdown, and radio was not a pleasant one.
 Thus the dynamic button was born, quickly followed by the advanced controls combo and radio.